How to Create a Presentation

 5. Engage with Your Audience

 Your presentation is not solely for you.
-It's mainly for the audience.
+It's mainly for the audience and target market analysis.
 Your goal is to establish a connection between your message and your audience.
-No matter how professional and well-organized your ppt presentation is if you fail to engage your audience, it would be useless.
+No matter how professional and well-organized your PPT presentation is if you fail to engage your audience, it would be useless.
 Readers need clarity to really understand your message.
 Do not merely stick on your medium but talk to them, talk with your audience.

 Based on an article by Garr Reynolds on www.presentationzen.com, as a presenter, you need to start with a bang.
 You have to hook your audience early.
 Grab their attention and sustain their interest.
 Audiences usually remember the beginning and the ending the most—don't waste those important opening minutes.